 So what does this mean for someone in your position?
 It means that you can create new strategies to retain and engage nurse professionals—strategies informed by the choices CNAs, LPNs, and RNs are making right now.

 Figure out what turnover looks like for you

 Paying attention to national and regional trends is important, but ultimately you’ll get the best and most useful information right where you are.
-Your nursing staff are devoted, caring professionals who want to make a difference, so taking the time to talk with and listen to them can go a long way.
+Your nursing staff are devoted, caring professionals who want to make a difference, so taking the time to talk with and listen to them.